After inciting mob attack, Trump retreats in rage. Then, grudgingly, he admits his loss.

-Only after darkness set in Washington late Thursday, after the Capitol was besieged by death and destruction and a growing chorus of lawmakers called for his immediate removal from office, did Trump grudgingly accept his fate.
+Only after darkness fell in Washington on Thursday, after the Capitol had been besieged by death and destruction and a growing chorus of lawmakers had called for his immediate removal from office, did Trump grudgingly accept his fate.

 “Now Congress has certified the results,” Trump said in a video recorded at the White House.
 “A new administration will be inaugurated on January 20th.
 My focus now turns to ensuring a smooth, orderly and seamless transition of power.
 This moment calls for healing and reconciliation.”